Incentivizing Collaboration for Detection of Credential Database Breaches: Attacker Model

 \subsubsection{Popular sites benefit from their peers}

-While popular sites may offer more slots than they receive due to their higher monitoring capacity, they still reduce \normCost{\targetSite}{\relativeBidIdx{10}} significantly ($\pValue < 10^{-8}$) when peers increase their capacities. \Cref{fig:resource_rich:cap2:psi} shows that a \targetSite with $\popularity{\targetSite} = 1$ has diminished ability to reduce its \normCost{\targetSite}{10} beyond 0.01205, suggesting its less popular peers face resource constraints and cannot reciprocate at scale.
-However, when these peers increase their capacity to $\capacityCoeff{\site} = 3$—and \cref{fig:resource_rich:cap2:psi} confirms that they are incentivized to do so—the most popular \targetSite benefits, as evidenced from the reduction in \normCost{\targetSite}{10} for $\popularity{\targetSite} = 1$ when $\capacityCoeff{\targetSite} = 4$ in \cref{fig:resource_rich:cap3:psi}.
+While popular sites may offer more slots than they receive due to their higher monitoring capacity, they still enjoy significant ($\pValue < 10^{-8}$) reductions in their \normCost{\targetSite} when their peers increase their capacities. \Cref{fig:resource_rich:cap2:psi} shows that a \targetSite with $\popularity = 1$ has diminished ability to reduce its \normCost{\targetSite} beyond 0.01205, suggesting its less popular peers face resource constraints and cannot reciprocate at scale.
+However, when these peers increase their capacity to $\capacityCoeff{\site} = 3$—and \cref{fig:resource_rich:cap2:psi} confirms that they are incentivized to do so—the most popular \targetSite benefits, as evidenced from the reduction in \normCost{\targetSite} plateauing to 0.00550 for $\popularity = 1$.
 Thus, popular sites not only drive ecosystem improvements but also benefit from peer investments that relieve capacity bottlenecks.